Pieces of a Woman

-Pieces of a Woman is a 2020 drama film directed by Kornél Mundruczó, from a screenplay by Kata Wéber.
+Pieces of a Woman is a 2020 melodrama film directed by Kornél Mundruczó, from a screenplay by Kata Wéber.
 The film stars Vanessa Kirby, Shia LaBeouf, Molly Parker, Sarah Snook, Iliza Shlesinger, Benny Safdie, Jimmie Fails, and Ellen Burstyn as the family and associates of Martha (Kirby) involved in her traumatic childbirth, baby loss, and a subsequent court case against the midwife, Eva (Parker), whom Martha's mother Elizabeth (Burstyn) blames for the baby's death.
 Martin Scorsese and Sam Levinson served as executive producers, and the film was scored by Howard Shore.

-An international co-production of the United States and Canada, the film is in part based on Mundruczó and Wéber's stage play of the same name and explores themes of grief and loss.
+An international co-production of the United States and Canada, the film is partly based on Mundruczó and Wéber's stage play of the same name and explores themes of grief and loss.
 It premiered on September 4, 2020, at the 77th Venice International Film Festival, where Kirby won the Volpi Cup for Best Actress.
 It was released in select theaters on December 30, 2020, before beginning to digitally stream on Netflix on January 7, 2021, and became noted for its long take childbirth scene at the start of the film.

-The film received generally positive reviews, with praise for the actors, particularly Kirby, though elements of the plot were criticized.
+The film received generally positive reviews, with praise for the actors, particularly Kirby and Burstyn, though elements of the plot were criticized.
 For her performance, Kirby received Academy Award, BAFTA, SAG, Critics' Choice, and Golden Globe nominations.

 Plot

 Martha and Sean, a young Boston couple, are expecting their first child.
-Sean resents Martha's mother Elizabeth, a wealthy Holocaust survivor, who is buying them a minivan.
+Sean resents Martha's mother Elizabeth, a wealthy Holocaust survivor, who buys them a minivan.
+Sean is part of a construction team building a new major bridge across a river; scenes of the two sides of the bridge gradually advancing towards each other are interspersed throughout the film.

-Martha goes into labor at their home and Sean calls their midwife Barbara, who is unavailable and sends another midwife named Eva in her place.
+Martha goes into labor at their home, so Sean calls their midwife Barbara.
+As she is unavailable, she sends another midwife named Eva in her place.
 Martha struggles with nausea and pain during contractions and, when she reaches ten centimeters, Eva realizes the baby's heart rate has dropped dangerously low.
-Sean asks Eva if they are safe to continue and Eva tells Sean to call an ambulance.
+When Sean asks Eva if they are safe to continue, she tells him to call 911.
 Martha soon gives birth to a baby girl who at first seems healthy.
-Eva then notices the baby is turning blue and attempts to revive her, but she goes into cardiac arrest and dies.
+Eva then notices the baby is turning blue, so attempts to revive her, but she goes into cardiac arrest and dies.

-The following month, Martha and Sean attend an appointment with a coroner; Sean is eager to find out what went wrong, while Martha is reluctant.
-They learn the cause of death has not yet been established but are told they were able to determine that the baby was in a low-oxygen environment and start proceedings against Eva.
-Sean leaves, overcome with emotion, while Martha remains and decides that she wants to donate the baby's body to science.
+The following month, Martha and Sean attend an appointment with a coroner; he is eager to find out what went wrong, while she is reluctant.
+They learn the cause of death has not yet been established but are told they were able to determine that the baby was in a low-oxygen environment and to start proceedings against Eva.
+Sean leaves, overcome with emotion, while Martha remains and decides she wants to donate the baby's body to science.